lucidrains/audiolm-pytorch/README.md

 Please join <a href="https://discord.gg/xBPBXfcFHd"><img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a> if you are interested in replicating this work in the open

 This repository now also contains a MIT licensed version of <a href="https://arxiv.org/abs/2107.03312">SoundStream</a>.
-It is also compatible with <a href="https://github.com/facebookresearch/encodec">EnCodec</a>, however, be aware that it has a more restrictive non-commercial license, if you choose to use it.
+It is also compatible with <a href="https://github.com/facebookresearch/encodec">EnCodec</a>, which is also [MIT-licensed](https://github.com/facebookresearch/encodec/commit/349b72939f57cb3bc7b60906c0ee8228c849485d) at the time of writing.

 Update: AudioLM was essentially used to 'solve' music generation in the new <a href="https://github.com/lucidrains/musiclm-pytorch">MusicLM</a>